r6915ee/codenames-and-such/src/modpacks/filenames.md

 When playtesting on anything UNIX-based, including the Steam Deck, preferably use a **native build** instead of Wine and/or Proton.
-This ensures that filenames and other features work correctly and can be found more easily.
+This ensures that filenames and other features work correctly and errors can be found more easily.
 Development purely on either of these, especially on Linux, is also a valid option if you want to ensure cross-compatibility.